Expanding the Hospice and Palliative Care Workforce

 The Academy has also developed legislation to expand opportunities for interdisciplinary education and training in palliative care: the Palliative Care and Hospice Education and Training Act (PCHETA).
 The bill would create new education centers and establish academic career awards for the field.
 The measure would also implement an awareness campaign to inform patients and health professionals about the benefits of palliative care and hospice and the services available to support patients with serious or life-threatening illness, as well as direct funding towards palliative care research to strengthen clinical practice and health care delivery.
 Access a complete bill summary.

-PCHETA was reintroduced in the U.S. House of Representatives as H.R.
-3119 on July 21, 2015, and in the U.S. Senate as S. 2748 on April 5, 2016.
-Both bills have gained strong bipartisan support.
-Take action through the action alert on AAHPM's Legislative Action Center to ask your elected representatives to cosponsor PCHETA.
+PCHETA was reintroduced with bipartisan cosponsorship in the U.S. House of Representatives as H.R.
+1676 and in the U.S. Senate as S. 693 on March 22, 2017.
+Take action through AAHPM's Legislative Action Center to ask your elected representatives to cosponsor PCHETA.

 AAHPM advocates for reimbursement mechanisms that will ensure the practice of hospice and palliative medicine is viable and appropriately recognized for the value it adds to care for patients with serious illness.
 Towards this end, the Academy has worked with other stakeholder medical specialty societies to advance new CPT® codes for advance care planning and chronic care management services.